Jump to navigation

 JAG funds can be used for state and local initiatives, technical assistance, training, personnel, equipment, supplies, contractual support, and information systems for criminal justice for any one or more of the following program areas:

-Eligibility & Requirements: Units of government at the municipal, county and state level, including special districts may apply to the Office of Adult and Juvenile Justice Assistance, Division of Criminal Justice, for a JAG grant.
+Eligibility & Requirements: Units of government at the municipal, county and state level, including special districts, may apply to the Office of Adult and Juvenile Justice Assistance, Division of Criminal Justice, for a JAG grant.
 The JAG program strongly encourages partnerships, so applications may support projects involving combined teams of agencies at all levels and including non-profit organizations.
 However, non-profit organizations cannot apply directly for JAG funding*.
 Non-profit organizations may participate as a team member, with the government agency assuming overall responsibility and leadership for a project.

 *The JAG Board finds that to prevent fragmentation of law enforcement it will accept limited grant applications from non-profit organizations representing statewide associations of local law enforcement.
 These non-profits must include in their applications how the grant will benefit statewide priorities adopted annually by the Board.

 Solicitation Schedule: The Justice Assistance Grant (JAG) opens up for applications in January of each year (dependent on federal allocations).
 Generally, six weeks are given between the announcements and when applications will be due.
-The JAG Board meets to make preliminary funding decision in May/June and then final decisions are made in July after the reconsideration process.
+The JAG Board meets to make preliminary funding decisions in May/June and then final decisions are made in July after the reconsideration process.
 As of 2018, grant periods are January 1 to December 31 of each year.

 Emergency funding proposals will be reviewed on an as-needed basis if funds are available.
 Eligible proposals will be forwarded to the JAG Board Executive Committee.
 An agency’s lack of proper planning (i.e. missed JAG application deadlines or other funding opportunities) or foreseeable budgetary deficits do not meet the criteria for emergency funding.
 No emergency proposals may be funded for more than $50,000.